Hirohito and the Making of Modern Japan

-Hirohito and the Making of Modern Japan is a book by Herbert P. Bix covering the reign of Emperor Shōwa of Japan from 1926 until his death in 1989.
-It won the 2001 Pulitzer Prize for General Non-Fiction.
+Hirohito and the Making of Modern Japan is a book by Herbert P. Bix covering the reign of Emperor Hirohito from 1926 until his death in 1989.
+It won the 2001 Pulitzer Prize for General Nonfiction.

 Much of the information in the book was uncovered by Japanese people who worked with Bix, but publishing companies and press in Japan at the time chose not to reveal the information.
 Bix stated that he did not want the book to be used as a weapon against the Japanese people.

+Background

+According to Herbert P. Bix, the book came about because of his long-standing personal interest in the Japanese “emperor system” and the availability of new sources after Emperor Hirohito’s death.
+In 1990, the literary magazine Bungei Shunjū printed an abridged version of the emperor's 1946 dictation of key events during the first twenty years of his rule to his aides, dubbed the “Monologue” (dokuhakuroku).
+After reading this text, Bix realised that it was “possible to focus a study on Hirohito, the Imperial House, and the ideology of emperorism”.
+To facilitate research for the book, he waited for other important historical material and primary sources, such as the seven-volume diary of Nobuhito, Prince Takamatsu, the Emperor's younger brother, to be published.

+A second motivation for writing the book was the contextual similarities between prewar Japan and then-contemporary Japan.
+As the author explains in an interview: